ngocvuphan/flutter_web_date_picker/README.md

 The `confirmButtonColor` defines the color of confirm button.
 Default is `primary` color

 The `cancelButtonColor` defines the color of cancel button.
 Default is `primary` color

+The `asDialog` = `true` will show the picker as dialog.
+By default, the picker is show as dropdown